I've used the companion planting method for many years.

 Companion Planting Options

-~ Videos below are about "Companion Planting and Permaculture" ~
+~ Video below is about "Companion Planting " ~